 underlying temporary file.
 So making

 may not be the ideal solution.

-Updated by Glass_saga (Masaki Matsushita) over 6 years ago
+Updated by Glass_saga (Masaki Matsushita) almost 7 years ago

 Yukihiro Matsumoto wrote: